faiznc/Pingstat_App/README.md

 - Press CTRL + F5 to quit application
 - Set target hostname and shown text in setting.json after starting the app.
 - Set application position in setting.json (xpos, ypos)
-- Disable right click pop-up by setting "rightlLick" to false in setting.json
+- Disable right click pop-up by setting "rightClick" to false in setting.json

 Created By - Faiz Noerdiyan Cesara @ 2021, for more information, you can contact me at faiznc@gmail.com.